jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 http://dnaseq.ucdavis.edu.
 If a quick internet search does not reveal the presence of a Sequencing Facility near you, most sequencing centers will allow you to ship samples to them for sequencing.

 ##Sanger Sequence Processing
 Upon receiving Sanger reads from a sequencing facility, typically via e-mail, it is necessary to do some pre-processing before they can be analyzed.
 These steps include quality trimming the reads, reverse complementing the reverse sequence, aligning the reads and generating a consensus sequence.
 There are very limited options for free software that allow the user to perform these steps.
-We recommend SeqTrace (REF) for the user who wants to see the trace and process the sequences manually.
+We recommend SeqTrace (\cite{stucky2012seqtrace}) for the user who wants to see the trace and process the sequences manually.

 We have also created a script that will do all of these steps automatically, but does not allow you to adjust any of the parameters The choice of our script (easy, little control) versus SeqTrace (more complex, more control) will depend on the user and the project.